The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Build on Your MP Experience to Become a Civilian Law Enforcement Officer With a Degree in Criminal Justice

-In the not-to-distant past, it wasn’t unusual for just about any military veteran to have a good shot at getting a job as a cop after discharge.
-Most law enforcement agencies hire based on civil service examinations, and many also accept offer preferential status on hiring lists for veterans.
+In the not-to-distant past, it wasn’t unusual for just about any military veteran to have a shot at getting a job as a cop after discharge.
+Most law enforcement agencies hire based on civil service examinations, and many also offer preferential status to veterans.

-Police Salaries Are Generous and Law Enforcement Jobs Are Secure
+Police Salaries Are Solid and Law Enforcement Jobs Are Generally Secure

-For a job you can get directly out of the military, policing has a surprisingly high salary level.
+For a job you can get directly out of the military, policing comes with a solid salary level.

 According to the Bureau of Labor Statistics, the median annual salary for police and detectives was $66,020 in 2021.

 Not only that, but many people are surprised to learn that policing can be a six-figure income career.
-The top ten percent of police and detectives make more than $105,540 per year.
+The top ten percent of police and detectives make more than $105,540 per year, according to the BLS.

 Of course, all this is very dependent on the agency, role, and region of the country where you are employed.
 Specific jobs within law enforcement have different median salary levels:

-Military police are particularly concerned with traffic management and route security—which makes them a good fit for transit and railroad policing positions in the civilian world
+Military police are particularly concerned with traffic management and route security—which could make them a good fit for transit and railroad policing positions in the civilian world.